simeononsecurity/simeononsecurity.ch/content/articles/how-do-i-learn-linux/index.en.md

 - [CentOS](https://www.centos.org/)
 - [Red Hat Enterprise Linux (RHEL)](https://developers.redhat.com/products/rhel/download)

 Each distribution has its own strengths and weaknesses, and the choice of distribution will depend on your specific needs and preferences.
-For beginners, we recommend starting with Debian or Ubuntu, as they are widely used and have a large community of users who can provide support.
+For beginners, we recommend starting with Debian or Ubuntu, as they're widely used and have a large community of users who can provide support.

 ## Learning Linux Commands